 Have you ever found yourself wondering about the difference between matcha vs. green tea?
 You're not the only one!
 While green tea has long been linked to various health benefits, such as weight loss, reduced stress, and better cardiovascular health, a brighter shade of green tea is stealing the spotlight: matcha.

 Matcha is a more finely powdered, vibrantly brighter green, higher-grade tea with much greater amounts of caffeine, antioxidants, and added health benefits when compared to green tea.
-This is due to how it is grown and prepared.
+This is due to how matcha vs. green tea is grown and prepared.
 Keep reading to find out precisely what matcha powder is and why it's considered healthier than other types of green tea.

 Are matcha and green tea the same?

 Matcha is technically a type of green tea.
 Matcha and green tea both come from a plant native to China, known as Camellia sinensis, which can be traced back almost 5,000 years to ancient China.
 Although they are both derived from the same plant of the Tencha variety, they are cultivated differently.
 (6)